COVID-19 vaccination programme for children

 From October 2021, children aged 12-15 will be able to book their vaccinations at a vaccination site through the national NHS online booking system, or by phoning 119.

-In Darlington, children will be able to have their COVID vaccinations at the Darlington Arena Vaccination Centre from Monday 25 October 2021.
+In Darlington, this means that children will be able to have their COVID vaccinations at the Darlington Arena Vaccination Centre and Cockerton Pharmacy.

-Darlington Borough Council will not be responsible for the vaccination programme, however, it will be supporting residents and schools by communicating government guidance.
+Darlington Borough Council will not be responsible for the vaccination programme, however, it will be supporting residents and schools by communicating government and NHS guidance.

 Why should children get the vaccine?